darauble/Locus-Map-DIY/README.md

 For copying ways I have created my own parsing script.

+Also, for those ways, that are part of bicycle and foot I change the way direction for bicycle.
+This makes two coloured lines appear on opposite sides of road.
+Otherwise lines would go on top of each other.

 # The Process

 If for any reason you'd like to replicate my struggle and update outdated LoMaps file for your country (-ies), follow the steps.